buhari15/batch_images_classification/README.md

 # From model to production

-In this project a simple images classification model was built using the Keras Sequential API.
+Simple images classification model using the Keras Sequential API.

 The classification is run on batch at midmight.